ricardonunez-io/servercomponents/app/(posts)/what-are-react-server-components/rsc.md

 }
 ```

-This is what React uses in the *browser* to render your components in the DOM, but now, it doesn't have to parse the JSX, transpile it to a bunch of `createElement(){:js}` calls, and *then* render your entire component tree, it can just take the elements passed by server components and render them.
+This is what React uses on the *browser* to render your components, and it's what React Server Components use to render your components on the *server* and then *pass to the client* rather than passing JSX.

-Because these components are, for all intents and purposes, static *once they're loaded*, they don't *need* to hydrate, but they can refresh themselves, meaning if data changes on the page, React can re-render the components that are affected while maintaining state client-side.

-The other benefit is that since it's running on the server, you have access to things like data fetching and file system access directly within components themselves.
+Because these components are, for all intents and purposes, static *once they're loaded*, they don't *need* to hydrate, but the benefit is that since it's running on the server, you have access to things like data fetching and file system access directly within components themselves.

 So then, many people have the question: what happened to "regular React" or the React we all know?